cronkitedata/dj/docs/_pages/syllabus.md

 ## Description

 This is a class in data journalism focused the systematic use of public records, documents and other material in public affairs reporting.
-We're calling it "empirical journalism".
-Previous generations might have called it “computer-assisted reporting” or “precision journalism”.
+We're calling it "empirical journalism", but previous generations might have called it “computer-assisted reporting” or “precision journalism”.
 Whatever the name, the idea is the same: original reporting and analysis in the service of stories, particularly in the accountability and explanatory genres.

 Analyzing records can help you confirm or disprove a tip, isolate anecdotes, and explore stories or patterns that no one has thought to mention.
 Using data-driven techniques, your street reporting will become deeper and more enlightening.
 Better yet, the techniques you’ll learn in this class will often yield exclusive stories.